Stelldevv/finalCapstoneThinkful/readme.md

 When you're ready to embark on your Planit journey, press the "Yeah!" button to begin.

 Note: User is permitted to audibly shout "Yeah!" as they press the button.
-May or may not assist in content rendering.
-It's better to play it safe.
+May or may not assist in content rendering, but it's generally better to play it safe.

 ![Home Page](/screenshots/PlanDoc1.png?raw=true "Home Page")